 - Tdap booster within the last 10 years

-- Hepatitis B immunity, vaccine or waiver assuming risk of infection
+- Hepatitis B immunity by documentation of a Positive Titer or waiver assuming risk of exposure

 - Results of a current health screening

 - Obtain a Cleveland Clinic Temporary ID Badge (must be returned at the conclusion of the program)

 - The Cleveland Clinic buildings and properties are designated non-smoking areas.

 - This is a relatively high-pressure program with many deadlines and a busy work environment.
 Students will be expected to learn from required readings and assigned tasks such as microscopic review of study cases and unknown slides.